 Here comes Kung Pao chicken!
 It’s both a classic of Chinese cuisine and a dish mocked as cooked mainly for Westerners.
 While some see Kung Pao Chicken as one of the most traditional spicy dishes of Sichuan province, home of Sichuan peppercorns and fiery cooking – others deride it as a westernized and far-too-sweety-saucy dish.

-True, in many restaurants in both China and the West, Kung Pao chicken can be found well-cooked and badly made.
-The worst ones use ketchup to color and sweeten the sauce – while the best ones consist of juicy chicken pieces, fresh vegetables to contrast the meat, just-rightly-crunchy, slightly salted peanuts and the distinct, mildly numbing flavour of real Sichuan peppercorns.
+True, in many restaurants in both China and the West, Kung Pao chicken can be found both well-cooked with love or carelessly thrown together.
+The worst ones use ketchup to color and sweeten the sauce – while the best Kung Pao plates consist of juicy chicken pieces, fresh vegetables to contrast the meat, just-rightly-crunchy, slightly salted peanuts and the distinct, mildly numbing flavour of real Sichuan peppercorns.

 The home-cooked versions like this one which I learned from a friend usually have a cleaner taste than restaurant versions, and are less dominated by the sauce.
-I still remember when I first ate Kung Pao Chicken more than 20 years ago when backpacking in western China, just after arriving in Chengdu, capital of Sichuan province, famous for tea houses, pandas, foggy weather – and Sichuan peppercorns.
-The guidebook had listed it as must-eat meal.
+I still remember when I first ate Kung Pao Chicken more than 20 years ago when backpacking in western China – just after arriving in Chengdu, capital of Sichuan province.
+Chengdu is famous for tea houses, pandas, foggy weather – and Sichuan peppercorns.
+The guidebook had listed Kung Pao chicken as must-eat meal.
 Until now, most foreigners living in China love this dish.
 So did I – and I always wanted to learn how to make it myself.
 With cauliflower rice, it is easily made low carb without changing a single ingredient of the dish itself!

 Like many Chinese meals, Kung Pao Chicken has an origin story.
 It traces back to a provincial governor during China’s last imperial dynasty named Ding Baozhen (1820-86).
 Ding was famous for loving stir-fried chicken, and serving it to guests throughout his career in several provinces.
 Sichuan was his last posting, and it was here that he found the delight of Sichuan peppercorns.
 Tales of Ding and the chicken dish vary.
 One story says he ate it in a humble inn and immediately hired the chef.
 Another tells of a young Ding almost drowning.
 A man saved him.
 As governor, Ding later went back to the man’s home to thank him again for saving his life.
 The grateful man, you guess it, made a chicken dish for Ding.
 And became his chef.